 3. Anytime I do an accent wall the question is, is there something to accentuate?
 The original purple accent wall didn’t need to be accentuated.

-4. The additional purple wall around the back door was on the same plain as the fireplace wall and served no purpose as an accent wall.
+4. The additional purple wall around the back door was on the same plain as the fireplace wall and at one time had been a corner that was a small reading nook.
+Without that nook it served no purpose as an accent wall.
 As a matter of fact it chopped up the look and drew your eye away from the fireplace and brought attention to the outside door instead.

 She wanted a blue accent this time so I spec’d a beautiful, elegant blue from Sherwin Williams called Granite Peak.
 She ordered a blue chair from Tema.